cjneely10/MetaSanity/FuncSanity.md

 Peptidase predictions are incorporated into the **FuncSanity** pipeline, which allows users to provide additional information about domain and membrane types.
 The default settings run searches for gram- bacteria, but users may also search for gram+ and archaea.
-This info for relevant genomes should be provided in a separate file and passed to `pipedm` from the command line using the `-t` flag.
+This info for relevant genomes should be provided in a separate file and passed to `MetaSanity` from the command line using the `-t` flag.
 Pipeline searches can be run with any combination of gram+/- and bacteria/archaea.
 The format of this file should include the following info, separated by tabs, with one line per relevant fasta file passed to pipeline: